Milliman analysis: Corporate pension funded status drops by

 2015 asset gains; funded ratio falls to 83.4%.

 The funded status of the 100 largest corporate defined benefit

-pension plans deteriorated by $22 billion during August as measured
+pension plans worsened by $22 billion during August as measured

 by the Milliman 100 Pension Funding Index (PFI).
-The
+The deficit rose

 The projected benefit obligation (PBO), or pension liabilities,

 decreased by $20 billion during August, lowering the Milliman 100 PFI

 value to $1.699 trillion.
 The PBO change resulted from an increase of

 nine basis points in the monthly discount rate to 4.23% for August,

 Over the last 12 months (September 2014 – August 2015), the